 As per Windows Central, Andromeda OS will have its effects on mobiles initially, like tablets, phones, and even wearables.
 It is expected to be ready by next year.

-In the context, there are heavy rumors that the highly anticipated Surface Phone may pack the Andromeda.
+In this context, there are heavy rumors that the highly anticipated Surface Phone may pack the Andromeda.
 2018 may even see a new device running the OS.

 On the other hand, Andromeda goes perfectly with the CShell Initiative of Microsoft.
 This initiative is a new Windows Shell providing flexible and scalable UI for more efficiency across various devices.

 In case you are familiar with the term Andromeda in this industry, Google had a project bearing the same name.
-It aimed at merging Chrome OS and Android, but the search engine giant cancelled it this summer.
-The project that took over is the ‘spiritual successor’ project Fuchsia.
+It aimed at merging Chrome OS and Android, but the search engine giant canceled it this summer.
+The project that took over is the ‘spiritual successor’ project, Fuchsia.